 View the following video for a complete demonstration of how to send live data to Azure IoT Data Hub.

 You need to create an IoT Hub for your device to connect to.
 The following steps show you how to complete this task using the Azure portal:

 Sign in to the Azure portal.

-In the Jumpbar, click New, then click Internet of Things, and then click Azure IoT Hub.
+From the left menu, click Create a resource, then click Internet of Things, and then click IoT Hub.

 You have now created your IoT hub and you have the hostname and connection string you need to complete the rest of this tutorial.